Safety and Mountaineering

 By definition, climbing and skiing are about being exposed to unmodified, uncontrolled terrain.
 Potential risks include falls, crevasses, avalanches, rock and ice fall and others.

-Of course, there are risks in most activities.
-But do you want to spend your life in bed with the blankets pulled up?
+Of course, as with most worthwhile things and activities in life, there are certain risks.
+But do you want to spend your life in bed with the covers pulled over your head?